NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~

--l, --dem-list-file <string>
+-l, --dem-list <string>
-    Text file listing the DEM files to mosaic, one per line.
+    A text file listing the DEM files to mosaic, one per line.

 -o, --output-prefix <string>
     Specify the output prefix.
 One or more tiles will be written